Eli-Schei/upload-files-to-sp-using-graph/README.md

 # UPLOAD FILES TO SHAREPOINT ONLINE WITH JAVASCRIPT - USING MSAL AND MICROSOFT GRAPH
-Example of how you can upload files to sharepoint using microsoft graph
+Example of how you can upload files to SharePoint using Microsoft Authentication Library and Microsoft Graph

 ## How to run the example